xxdydx/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-* The limit of the command length is 2000 characters.
-Anything beyond that might cause the app to crash.

 ### Viewing help : `help` 💡

 Opens a help window with detailed information about all available commands in an easy-to-navigate accordion interface.